-In the story of Orpheus and Eurydice after Eurydice is bitten by a snake and dies Orpheus is advised that he can head to the underworld to retrieve her.
-He is told that he must lead her back to the surface world but that he must not look back for her until they are safely returned.
-As Orpheus crosses the threshold back to the surface he relents and turns back but Eurydice is still below and is then doomed to stay in the underworld forever.
+In the story of Orpheus and Eurydice, after Eurydice is bitten by a snake and dies, Orpheus is advised that he can head to the underworld to retrieve her.
+He is told that he must lead her back to the surface world but must not look back for her until they are safely returned.
+As Orpheus crosses the threshold back to the surface, he relents and turns back, but Eurydice is still below and is then doomed to stay in the underworld forever.

 The story begins in media res with Marianne (Noémie Merlant) teaching an art class.
 When questioned about a particular painting, a portrait of a lady on fire, she becomes visibly upset before the film cuts to the actual start of the story.
-Melanie en route to the home of a noblewoman in 18th century Brittany in order to paint the noblewoman’s daughter, Héloïse (Adèle Haenel).
-The painting is a tool in order to solicit a marriage from an Italian nobleman, an arrangement that Héloïse is reluctant to engage in which is why she refuses to actually sit for the portrait.
-Marianne spends time with her under the guise of being a walking companion and paints into the night from memory.
+Melanie en route to the home of a noblewoman in 18th century Brittany to paint the noblewoman’s daughter, Héloïse (Adèle Haenel).
+The painting is a tool to solicit a marriage from an Italian nobleman, an arrangement that Héloïse is reluctant to engage in, which is why she refuses actually to sit for the portrait.
+Instead, Marianne spends time with her under the guise of being her walking companion and paints into the night from memory.

 “Do all lovers feel as though they are inventing something?” asks Héloïse.
 The question is left unanswered by Marianne but the answer, at least between them, is there on the screen.

 The scene is made more powerful by Céline Sciamma minimalist filming style.
 There aren’t more than a handful of locations, and every interior set is stark and quiet.
-This makes every interaction between them Marianne and Héloïse feel more impactful, as each furtive whisper and glance consumes the frame, and at the moment that they finally act on their impulses their whispers feel loud and declarative.
+This makes every interaction between them Marianne and Héloïse feel more impactful, as each furtive whisper and glance consumes the frame.
+At the moment that they finally act on their impulses, their whispers feel loud and declarative.

-Each of these actresses are compelling, each of them command their respective roles with grace and ease.
+Each of these actresses is compelling; each of them commands their respective roles with grace and ease.
 Each one managing to convey the longing they feel through layers of societal repression.
 The story is as much told through the portrait, with it evolving as they grow close.

-The moments they go on to share are tender and passionate, but alas this is the 18th century.
-As the painting approaches being finished it becomes more intimate but also becomes a token of their forthcoming separation.
-If you were hoping for them to run away together rather than to go on to their prescribed societal roles you might be disappointed, but the point of this story is not that but rather the memory of love; remember we already knew they wouldn’t end up together.
+The moments they go on to share are tender and passionate, but alas, this is the 18th century.
+As the painting approaches being finished, it becomes more intimate and becomes a token of their forthcoming separation.
+If you were hoping for them to run away together rather than to go on to their prescribed societal roles, you might be disappointed, but the point of this story is not that but rather the memory of love; remember, we already knew they wouldn’t end up together.